 Bike Touring Highlight

-The Zeche Zollern is a decommissioned hard coal mine in the northwest of the city of Dortmund, in the district Bövinghausen.
+The Zeche Zollern is a decommissioned hard coal mine in the northwest of the city of Dortmund, in the Bövinghausen district.

-The Zollern II / IV coal mine is today one of eight museum locations of the decentralized LWL industrial museum, which also has its headquarters here.
-The coal mine is an anchor point of the Route of Industrial Culture in the Ruhr Area and the European Route of Industrial Heritage.
+The Zeche Zollern II / IV is now one of eight museum locations of the decentralized LWL industrial museum, which is also located here.
+The colliery is an anchor point on the Route of Industrial Culture in the Ruhr Area and the European Route of Industrial Culture.

 June 28, 2015